ruudwelten/tim/README.md

 List any day's log of timestamps.
 By default, today's log is shown.
 With the numeric (`-#`) flag the log of a day in the past can be shown.
-Eg. `tim.py log -1` for yesterday's log.
+E.g., `tim.py log -1` for yesterday's log.

 ### `group`